-Yep, you read that right.
-In dermatology, “laser” stands for “light amplified by stimulated emission of radiation,” and patients and doctors alike love this versatile treatment.
+If you’re somewhat into skincare or completely obsessed with it, chances are you’ve heard about laser skin treatments.
 Lasers can be used to treat a plethora of skincare woes, from acne scarring to discoloration, to stretch marks and even tattoo removal.
-If you have a stubborn skin problem and you’re looking for a more permanent fix, lasers just might be the solution you’re looking for.
+If you have a stubborn skin problem and you’re looking for a more permanent fix, lasers might be the one.

-Unfortunately, lasers aren’t one size fits all.
-There are lots of different types of lasers (there are even kinds that treat fat deposits), and each one is effective for different issues.
+Given that they are able to treat a variety of skin conditions, lasers aren’t one size fits all.
+There are lots of different types and each one is effective for different issues.
 To give you a sense of which laser treatment might work best for you, we’re breaking down four of the most common laser treatments to help you decide if lasers could be the right solution for you.

-What it treats: Dermatologists favor resurfacing laser treatments (also called ablative lasers) for discoloration, brown spots, wrinkles, and scarring.
+What it treats: Dermatologists favor resurfacing laser treatments for discoloration, brown spots, wrinkles, and scarring.
 These procedures stimulate collagen and elastin production in the dermis—the middle layer of skin—to smooth skin and produce an anti-aging effect.

 Resurfacing lasers are either fractionated or non-fractionated.
-Fractionated lasers are more commonly used, as they stimulate collagen and elastin production in the dermis, whereas older, non-fractionated ablative lasers only work on the epidermis, the top layer of the skin.
+Fractionated lasers are more commonly used because they stimulate collagen and elastin production in the dermis, whereas older, non-fractionated ablative lasers only work on the epidermis, the top layer of the skin.

 Fractional lasers work by treating tiny microscopic dot-size areas of the skin, while leaving a small area of normal surrounding skin untreated (i.e. only treating a “fraction” of the skin).
 This allows for faster healing and less discomfort.

-There are two types of resurfacing lasers: carbon dioxide, which treats conditions like scars and warts, and erbium, which can be used to treat deeper lines and wrinkles.
+There are two types of resurfacing lasers: carbon dioxide, which treats conditions like scars and warts, and erbium and can be used to treat deeper lines and wrinkles.
 The choice to use carbon dioxide vs. erbium is mostly dependent on dermatologist preference.

 Cost: You’ll probably pay between $500 and $1000 per treatment for resurfacing, and sometimes it takes three to five sessions for results to really become noticeable.
-Even so, some patients opt for annual touch-ups.
+On top of that, some patients opt for annual touch-ups.